 The National Museum of the Royal Navy (NMRN) has the UK’s largest collection of naval vessels and artefacts, including internationally famous ships such as HMS Victory, HMS Warrior and HMS Caroline.

 Wessex Archaeology has worked closely with the NMRN as it expands to cover more historic naval vessels around the UK.
-Following on from our first project putting together the Conservation Management Plan (CMP) for Nelson’s flagship HMS Victory, we have also completed CMPs and associated recording work for the WWI cruiser HMS Caroline, last survivor of the Battle of Jutland and the submarine HMS Alliance, as well as ongoing work for several other vessels within the NMRN family.
+Following on from our first project putting together the Conservation Management Plan for Nelson’s flagship HMS Victory, we have also completed Conservation Management Plans and associated recording work for the WWI cruiser HMS Caroline, last survivor of the Battle of Jutland and the submarine HMS Alliance, as well as ongoing work for several other vessels within the NMRN family.

 Conservation Management Plans